GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 ## Syllabus summary of the courses

-N.b.: Due to the Copyright Licenses and Policies of WQU, no piece of IDE content/code ran or deployed in any courses is permitted to be published.
+N.b.: Due to the Copyright Licenses and Policies of WQU, no piece of IDE content/code ran or deployed in any course is permitted to be published.

 &nbsp;
 &nbsp;